Limit varieties of monoids satisfying a certain identity: Critical pairs

-The following special case of~\cite[Lemma~3.4]{Sapir-15}, which can be easily verified by induction, describes the standard method of deriving identities by removing critical pairs.
-This method traces back to the articles~\cite{Jackson-Sapir-00,Sapir-00}, for instance.
+The following special case of Sapir \cite[Lemma~3.4]{Sapir-15}, which can be easily verified by induction, describes the standard method of deriving identities by removing critical pairs.
+This method traces back to Jackson and Sapir~\cite{Jackson-Sapir-00} and Sapir~\cite{Sapir-00}, for instance.

 \begin{lemma} Let $\mathbf V$ be a monoid variety and $\Delta$ be a set of identities.
 Suppose that each critical pair in every balanced identity of $\mathbf V$ is $\Delta$-removable.
 Then every balanced identity of $\mathbf V$ can be derived from $\Delta$. \end{lemma}